ansible/instruqt/tracks/lightspeed-101/02-monitoring/assignment.md

 - Click **Templates** under the **Resources** section in the Navigation Pane on the left hand side.
 - Click the <img src="https://github.com/IPvSean/pictures_for_github/blob/master/launch_job.png?raw=true" style="width:4%; display:inline-block; vertical-align: middle;" /> icon on the right-hand side of the `Deploy monitoring` Job Template column.
 ![install_cockpit_launch.png](../assets/install_cockpit_launch.png)
-- Note the `Deploy monitoring` Job completed successfully!
+- Give it a few moments for the job to complete and note the `Deploy monitoring` Job completed successfully!
 ![install_ocockpit_jt_success.png](../assets/install_ocockpit_jt_success.png)